 Can I earn college credit from this program?

 The credits may be transferred to the college or university the student ultimately attends, subject to that university’s transfer of credit policies.
 The acceptance of transfer credits between institutions is at the discretion of the receiving college or university.
-Students wishing to transfer New Charter University credits to another institution should check first with that institution regarding its policy on transfer credit.
+Students wishing to transfer Bottega University credits to another institution should check first with that institution regarding its policy on transfer credit.

 Full details on earning college credit can be found here.

 Are there any other expenses I will be responsible for?

 Students may want to bring pocket money for their own personal expenses, shopping, personal care items, etc. ($250-$300 should be more than adequate).
 Visa and MasterCard are widely accepted in Costa Rica, followed by American Express, and Discover Card is rarely accepted.
 Parents should ask their credit card companies about their international transaction fees and alert them of the student’s international travel plans beforehand to avoid security holds.

 Students and chaperones will reside in a local hotel in San Jose during the program, with daily transportation to the veterinary school.
 The hotel will be safe and comfortable with modern amenities.
 Student accommodations will be single-gender and double occupancy.

 Strict curfews will be enforced for students throughout their stay.
 Each student will be assigned a specific chaperone to report to.
 Students will be chaperoned at all times when outside the care of the staff at the medical center and hospital.
 Parents may contact chaperones directly if they cannot reach their child for any reason.

 Why choose Costa Rica?